A Walkthrough Of What I Use...

 These days, I rock the Apple Watch Series 4 as my daily driver.
 It's definitely in the nice-to-have bucket, rather than the this-is-lifechanging one.
 It's somewhat useful for paying for stuff with Apple Pay, and dictating stuff into Drafts.
 Oh, and checking the time.
 For more tips, check out my Apple Watch Series 4 Review.

-I have apps I use each and every day, and some I just absolutely love.
+It blows my mind that 20 years ago, apps didn't exist and now, we all use and rely on them each and every day to make our lives easier.
 I wanted to share a couple with you here, and over on the Apps page of my website I dive into way more detail about all of my favourites.

 The original AirPods (and now, the AirPods Pro) are my single favourite Apple product.
 They might even be one of my favourite piece of tech of all time, mainly because they massively reduce the friction associated with listening to stuff.
 Thanks to my AirPods, I've listened to dozens more podcasts and audiobooks than I would have without them.
 In aggregate, this has added so much value to my life that I view the AirPods as being one of the few genuinely life-changing pieces of tech.